SNCFdevelopers/bootstrap-sncf/site/content/docs/4.3/getting-started/introduction.md

 {{< /highlight >}}

 Curious which components explicitly require jQuery, our JS, Popper.js or other libs?
 Here's a list of those components. \\
-Please remember that **all these libs are already included** in ours main releases, by default (except if you're using `-noext` lightened version).
+Please remember that **all these libs are already included** in ours main releases, by default.

 - Alerts for dismissing
 - Buttons for toggling states and checkbox/radio functionality